5 Tips to Optimize Page Speed for Better SEO and User Experience

 3. Use Compression

-Compression is another thing to take advantage of.
-Compression is helpful in many ways regarding reducing file sizes and increasing load times.
-All media can be compressed - images, videos, audio files, anything you can think of.
-Several plugins will automatically compress your media files for your web pages, and make sure to use them.
+File compression is the process of reducing the size of files, which helps increase page load times.
+You should take advantage of compression in many ways to optimize your page speed.
+All media can be compressed, including images, videos, and audio files.
+Several plugins will automatically compress your media files for your web pages, and you should make sure to use them.

 You can also use GZIP compression to reduce download times on HTML and Javascript files.
 The best part about GZIP compression is that all browsers (including mobile) support it, so enabling it isn't difficult.